heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 ## The Java IO API

-Java has a very powerful API to read and write data from and to different sources and sinks of data using different types of streams called the **Java IO API** (also called the standard Java IO API).
+Java his separated in modules.
+The Java IO API is part of the `java.base` module.

+In the `java.base` module, there are two main packages to read and write data:

+- `java.io`: the standard Java IO API
+- `java.nio`: the Java NIO API

+The `java.io` package is called **Java IO
+API** or the **standard Java IO API**.

-Another API called the **Java NIO API** was introduced in Java 1.4.
+The **Java NIO API** was introduced in Java 1.4.
 It is a more modern API that is more efficient and more flexible than the Java IO API.
 It is also more complex to use and is meant for more advanced use cases (writing scalable servers for example).
 We will not cover it in this course.

-## Open and close a file

-When using the Java IO API, you need to open and close a file before and after reading or writing data.

-If you do not close the file properly, you might lose data or corrupt the file.

-In order to avoid the hassle of closing the file properly, you can use the `try-with-resources` statement.
-This statement will automatically close the file for you.
+The documentation of the Java IO API is quite complex.
+It is not easy to find the right class to use for the right use case.

+You might need to check several classes before finding the right one.

 ## Performance and buffering

 When reading and writing data, data can be read or written byte by byte or using a buffer.

-Reading or writing byte by byte is not very efficient as each call is system call to the operating system.
-This is very slow.

-Reading or writing using a buffer is much more efficient as data is processed as a chunk of data at once.
-This is much faster.

-A **buffer** is a temporary storage area **in memory**.
-It is used to store data before it is processed.
-Is is much faster.
+If you don’t use buffered IOs, calling `read()` will issue one system call to retrieve one single byte... which is not efficient.

+With buffered IOs, calling `read()` will pre-fetch "several" bytes and store it in a temporary memory space (i.e. in a buffer).

+"Several" defines the buffer size.
+Subsequent calls to `read()` will be able to fetch bytes directly from the buffer, which is very fast.

+When the buffer is empty, a new system call will be issued to fetch more bytes.

+If the buffer is full, a new system call will be issued to flush the buffer.

+If the buffer is half full, it must be flushed before it can be filled again.

+TODO: improve the explanation

 TODO: Flush the buffer

+## `bufferedStream` vs. `byteBuffer`

+TODO

 ## Dealing with errors

+When using the Java IO API, you need to open and close a file before and after reading or writing data.

+If you do not close the file properly, you might lose data or corrupt the file.

 When accessing a file, many things can go wrong.
 The file might not exist, the file might be corrupted, the file might be locked by another process, etc.

 When you open a file, you need to handle these errors.
 You can do this by catching the `IOException` exception.
-This is done with a `try`/`catch` block.
+This is done with a `try`/`catch`/`finally` block.

 The common exceptions you might encounter are: